Ghosts of eruptions past: Searching for historical Galactic supernovae using variable thermal dust echoes and machine learning: Summary and Future Prospects

-While the Cas A dust echoes today span a size of $\approx 3^\circ$ on the sky, our generalized search for echoes would have been sensitive to substantially smaller echoing regions given the WISE spatial resolution ($\approx 2.75$"/pixel), cutout sizes employed ($\approx 2.8$') and our adopted pixelation of the echo search ($\approx 1$\,sq.\,deg.; Figure \ref{fig:skydist}).
-Ultimately, our search is limited by the sensitivity of the WISE mission and its spatial resolution -- soon to be surpassed by the {\it Roman Space Telescope} surveys.
 With its $\approx 100\times$ higher sensitivity ($\approx 24$\,AB\,mag for point sources against $\approx 19$\,AB\,mag for WISE) and $\approx 30\times$ better spatial resolution ($\approx 0.2$\arcsec vs. $\approx 6$\arcsec for WISE), {\it Roman} will be exquisitely sensitive to echoes of both luminous and faint transients.
 Specifically, the High-Latitude Wide Area Survey will image dozens of nearby galaxies over two epochs \citep{Sanderson2026} in the same filter, offering the potential to directly apply similar techniques for temporally variable extended sources.
-Within the galaxy, the {\it Roman} Galactic Plane Survey ((RGPS; \citealt{RGPS}) will map $\approx 1000$\,sq.\,deg. of the central Galactic Plane between 2027 - 2029, including time domain surveys of an area of $\approx 20$\,sq.\,deg.
-However, we highlight two major challenges for the RGPS: i) dust emission is much fainter at shorter wavelengths, reducing the sensitivity of RGPS operating at $\lambda \lesssim 2.5\,\mu$m) and ii) the planned survey largely involves single visits of fields in a given filter; multi-epoch measurements may be possible by combining observations across multiple filters, requiring the inclusion of chromatic dust properties for optimal detection and modeling.
+Within the galaxy, the {\it Roman} Galactic Plane Survey (RGPS; \citealt{RGPS}) will map $\approx 1000$\,sq.\,deg. of the central Galactic Plane between 2027 - 2029, including time domain surveys of an area of $\approx 20$\,sq.\,deg.